poojavinod100/SmogDetection/README.md

 26/7/19:20 new images uploaded to Smog folder, 20 new images uploaded to Clear folder

 27/7/19:20 new images uploaded to Smog folder, 20 new images uploaded to Clear folder

+29/7/19:Deleted a few images from 'Smog' folder based on recommendations for the dataset specification.

+30/7/19:Deleted a few images from 'Smog' folder based on recommendations for the dataset specification.